It’s your year – Capture the moment!

 The IAC is open to all Steinhardt students interested in intercultural exchange, international diversity, and being involved in student activities.

-Learn more at the semester’s first meeting on Wednesday, September 24, 2014 from 1 PM – 2:30 PM in Pless 3rd Floor Lounge.
+Learn more at the next meeting on Wednesday, October 28th from 1 PM – 2:30 PM in Pless 3rd Floor Lounge.
+Lunch is served.

 Mission Statement: The International Advisory Committee (IAC) assists the Steinhardt Office of Student Affairs in the organization and promotion of activities which celebrate and engage the diversity of countries, cultures, perspectives, traditions, and values within the Steinhardt community.
 The Committee serves as a forum for communication and recommendation between the Steinhardt student population and the Steinhardt Office of Student Affairs on topics of intercultural exchange, international diversity, and the unique needs of the international student population.